rememberSoftwares/yacana/README.md

 * Compatible with all operating systems Windows/Max/Linux ;
 * Installed in seconds using one command ;
 * Has a great CLi that even a 4-year-old can use to download models ;
-* Has tons of tutorials out there if you run into any type of trouble ;
+* Has tons of tutorials out there if you run into any trouble ;

 ℹ️ You can connect Yacana to a remote Ollama instance.
 Read forward.